~ Training Tips ~

 Reward & Punishment

 These two words have very simple meanings, but mostly ignored or not largely understood within the dog-owning community.
 By it's definition a Reward is a something that when applied at the correct time will increase a behaviour.
 A punishment will act the exact opposite way; decrease a behaviour - cause and effect.
 However just because you think of something as a reward (humans mostly think of food as rewarding for their dogs, the media's fault I think!) doesn't mean your dog considers it a reward/good/interesting.
 Again the opposite is true; we see owners shouting 'no,no,no,leave,leave,leave,Bob,Bob,Bob' and the dog doesn't even bother to move an ear in their direction.
-Human thinks shouting is a punishment - dog doesn't.
+Human thinks shouting is a punishment - dog does not = no change in behaviour, and one frustrated owner.

 ''Training is just Structured Play"

 Dogs grow up with or without their owners involvement.
-If you don't know or are not sure what you want to achieve, then your dog with revert to his instincts, i.e. innate/primitive/emotional type behaviours.It is your responsibility to show him how to best reach his potential and not just leave it to luck - Dogs DO NOT outgrow behaviours, the reverse is true, if your dog doesn't recall or turns it into a game as a pup, then this will become engrained and will be harder to undo as an adult.
+If you don't know or are not sure what you want to achieve, then your dog will rely on instinct, i.e. innate/primitive/emotional type behaviours.It is your responsibility to show him how to best reach his potential and not just leave it to luck - Dogs don't outgrow behaviours, the reverse is true, if your dog doesn't recall or turns it into a game as a pup, then this will become engrained and will be harder to undo as an adult.

 ''Good Dogs'': Nature v.
 Nurture (Emotional v.
 Logical)